-Rick has been working with the MCCP program since its inception in early 2008, and continues to have a supporting role with participating towns.
-On the stewardship side, he oversees the monitoring, management planning, habitat improvements and public access for the lands owned by the Conservancy.
+Rick oversees the monitoring, management planning, habitat improvements and public access for the lands owned by the Conservancy.
 He holds a bachelor's degree in geography from Keene State College and a master's degree in resource management and conservation from Antioch University New England.
 Rick enjoys hiking and fishing, and volunteering his time as a member of his town’s planning board and conservation commission.
-Rick and his fiancée live in Fitzwilliam.
+He and his fiancée live in Fitzwilliam.

 development and membership manager

 Pat brings to the Conservancy 15 years of experience in the publishing industry, both in editorial and sales.
 She studied writing and history at the University of New Hampshire and the University of California.
 Pat is chair of the Hancock Budget Committee.
 She enjoys skiing, hiking, swimming and paddling.
 She lives with her husband and daughter in Hancock.

 Katrina joined the Conservancy in 2009, after working for Yankee magazine.
 Previously, she worked for an independent book publisher and as a freelance writer and editor.
 Katrina serves on the board of the Peterborough Folk Music Society and the Monadnock Institute of Nature, Place and Culture.
 She holds a bachelor's degree in journalism from the University of Colorado at Boulder and a master’s degree from the Bread Loaf School of English at Middlebury College.
 She enjoys traveling and being outdoors as often as she can whether hiking, biking, camping, fly-fishing, canoeing, cross-country skiing or snowshoeing.
 Katrina currently lives with her husband and son in Dublin.

 Board of Trustees